cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes.md

 # Rails::Engine is abstract, you cannot instantiate it directly.
-(RuntimeError)
+(RuntimeError) - Rails 7.0.0 Error

 Got this error when building the release image in the CI:
 ```bash